Our Houseboat in the middle…

 Typical houseboat

 For 2 full days we sailed around the backwaters and took in the sights.
-Highlights were picking Lake Prawns for dinner, taking a small rowboat down the smaller streams but the for dinner and the funniest occurrence happened when John entrusted his hair to an old man and his scissors for a £1 haircut.
+Highlights were picking Lake Prawns for dinner, taking a small rowboat down the smaller streams but the funniest occurrence happened when John entrusted his hair to an old man and his scissors for a £1 haircut.

 The finishing product of John’s hair is now reminiscent of Robert De Niro in Taxi Driver – thank god for hats.